.jpg)

 Bitcoin ATMs solve this problem in a simple way.
 All you need is cash and a phone with a crypto wallet.
 The whole process takes just a few minutes.

-The Swiss cryptocurrency ATM market has been growing steadily for years.
-Operators who list their machines on Rothbard are adopting a model similar to that of a traditional ATM.
-The process is designed to be intuitive and fast.
+The Swiss Bitcoin ATM market has been growing steadily for years.
+Operators who list their Bitcoin ATMs on Rothbard are following a model similar to that of traditional bank ATMs.
+The process is intended to be intuitive and fast.

 You select "Buy" or "Sell."